 Worker involvement in health and safety processes is critical, and helps to keep workers engaged in what they are doing each day.
 “Every worker must be a safety leader, because safety is optimized only when every worker is involved and empowered.”

 Want a Safer Workplace?
 Streamline Your Incident Reporting

 With iReportSource, you can move from fault-finding to fact-finding to improve performance, culture and your bottom line.
 As the ONLY integrated digital workspace to manage workers’ compensation and safety, iReportSource allows you to more precisely spot and predict high risk situations across your organization.

 If an incident does occur, use iReportSource to complete incident reports onsite, immediately, helping you to get all of the most accurate information that you need.
-Learn more about how iReportSource can help you lower costs and improve outcomes.

 Interested in a demo of iReportSource?

 - “How to Improve the Safety Climate on Your Construction Site”

 - “Workers Compensation Claim Management“

 About Scott Schneider